WanShanJie/Hackathon-2-2023-Grp51/README.md

 - deleteNode:
 Deletes a move from the move list based on the provided search value.
 It traverses the linked list, if the move of the hero are achieved 5 moves, the player needs to delete one of them to add the new move.
 - searchNode:
 This member function searches for a move in the move list based on the provided search value.
 It traverses the linked list and compares the move's name with the search value.
-It returns true if the move is found, and false otherwise if the player want to choose the move to attack.
-It also used to determine the number of moves that a hero has, and record down the total number of moves.
+If the move want to be deleted is found, then it will be deleted.

 ## Screenshots of game
 1. Display the menu of the game and choce 1 to strat a game